fabianmossberg/improve-everything/Pleo/Pleo.md

 Currenlty a commpany can be associated with multiple users, but please, let us associate users with multiple copanies, and make it easy to switch.

-**What I think should happen** when I need to do a 3d secure verification is:
+**What I think should happen** when I need to do a 3d secure verification.

 <details><summary>How it could work</summary>